 The Arborglyph is a tree carving in nitspu tiƗhin ktityu (in the world of the yak titʸu titʸu yak tiƗhini), representing a map of the movement of the stars throughout the year.
 It was left by an`Alchuklash or Chumash astronomer, reminding us of the ways that our traditional knowledge connects us with our place in the universe, making our traditional sciences inseparable from our knowledge of spirit.

-`Alchuklash, Chumash astronomers, were not only keepers of cosmic knowledge, but scientists who understood the relationships between astronomical changes and changes we see in our physical environment.
+`Alchuklash, Chumash astronomers, were not only keepers of cosmic knowledge, but scientists who understood the relationships between astronomical changes and those we see in our physical environment.
 They were also orators who interpreted the stories of the cosmos to remind Chumash people of their original instructions and artists who painted and carved their cosmovisions for future generations to access.

 Thomas Hudson called`alchuklash “jack-of-all-intellectual-trades,” whose influence and power were both widespread and important for the wellbeing of all.” `Alchuklash were advisors to religious and political leaders, but their most important task of knowledge transmission took place through ceremony.
 Great orators and song writers, they spoke to the masses at sacred places like the high point of Painted Rock, a natural amphitheater in Carrizo Plain where people came from all over the region for ceremony.
 During winter solstice ceremonies, `alchuklash shared predictions that would help the community cope with environmental variability and provided advice for places and times that the people should cultivate foods, hold rituals, and conduct meetings.
 Ceremony facilitated the transmission of scientific and spiritual knowledge from `alchuklash to the wider community, and the persistence of ceremony ensured the transmission of these knowledges across generations.